 This error is encountered when the offline and live databases are no longer in sync, and will cause the offline checkpoint process to fail.
-This error can be fixed by running the live checkpoint.sh script, as described in Server upgrades.
+Because the scripts will replay all outstanding journals, this error is much less likely to occur.
+This error can be fixed by running the live_checkpoint.sh script, as described in Server upgrades.
+Alternatively, if you know that the checkpoints created from previous runs of daily_backup.sh are correct, then restore the offline db from the last known good checkpoint.